 When you buy a pet online, through a classified ad or from a pet store, you may be unknowingly supporting a puppy mill.
 These mass breeding operations are a cruel and abusive way to treat man’s best friend.
 Breeding dogs at puppy mills are treated like production machines at the cost of their health and happiness.
 Hopefully, by educating ourselves and others on the issues involved in these large-scale breeding operations, we can stop the abuse and make sure these animals are treated with love and respect.

-What are Puppy Mills?
-Are Puppy Mills Bad?
+What Are Puppy Mills?

 Also known as a puppy farm, a puppy mill is a commercial dog breeding facility.
-Because the puppy mill is profit-motivated, the health and well-being of the dogs is disregarded to keep costs low and profits high.
+Because the puppy mill is profit-motivated, the health and well-being of the dogs is often disregarded to keep costs low and profits high.

 Puppies from puppy mills have minimal human contact and may have behavioral or psychological problems from their inhumane treatment.
 Additionally, they usually have health conditions because of their close confinement, unsanitary conditions, and lack of proper care.